Skip to main content

 Average from related entriesJOINAVG()

-Summarize multiple relationshipsanywith GROUP BY
+Summarize multiple relationshipsanyUse with GROUP BY

-Combining JOINs with aggregation allows you to:
+Using JOINs together with aggregate functions allows you to:

-• Build complete and meaningful reports
+• Create complete and meaningful reports

 • Track performance across relationships